tembo-io/website/docs/postgres_guides/working-with-json-data-in-postgres/working-with-json-data-in-postgres.md

 The JSON data type gives Postgres capabilities that resemble document databases like MongoDB or Firestore.
 It grants great flexibility on the kinds of data that a document can hold, as the schema (i.e. the shape) of the data does not have to be known beforehand.

 In this guide, we will study how you can store JSON data in Postgres database and perform multiple operations on it.
-Let’s get started
+Let’s get started.

-## `Create Table` with JSON data type statements
+## `CREATE TABLE` with JSON data type statements

 JSON works like a regular data type, just like other data types in Postgres.
 So, to add a json data type column in a table, you can simply assign `JSON` data type to that column.